nimashoghi/ece6254-presentation/slides.md

 <!--

-Crystal Text LLM uses large language model techniques to predict the next token from the previous text, generating content one step at a time.
-It’s trained on massive data—books, code, and technical papers—giving it broad capabilities to understand and produce human-like text.
+Our first method involves fine-tuning LLMs for crystal generation.
+LLMs like LLaMA are trained to complete text sequences one word at a time.

 -->